procrash/petya-green-multicore/README.md

 <pre>
 Please respect the license of the source code and don't use this in a commercial context (see License.txt file).
 Coding takes time and effort.
 As I'm not a student anymore and I don't share the flat with my parents I want of course some money back for the development of this application.
-Even if it's for an symbolic manner.
+Even if the amount only has a symbolic value.

 However I don't want to get rich of this as I don't want to behave the same way as the ransome developers.
 Therefore the code is open source here on GitHub and is free for everybody who is able to compile this.